-WIFI ANTENNA (OPTIONAL)
+WIFI ANTENNA (OPTIONAL):

-Your motorhome might be equipped with a WIFI antenna (Figure 1 or 2) to permit access to local unlocked WIFI signals.
+The motorhome may be equipped with a WIFI antenna (Figure 9-19) to permit access to local unlocked WIFI signals.
+This device is locate in the driver's side overhead cabinet.
 You can also purchase data packages from the antenna manufacturers.
 Please see their manuals or websites for more information.
-Remember.
-In amplifying any poor signals, the amplified signal will be minimal.